View Adopted: 2020.03.27

 On 13 November 1995, the author’s son was walking with a friend when a blue van with two plain-clothes police officers on board stopped and immediately apprehended the author’s son.
 Following the van driving away, the author’s son was never seen again.
 The friend immediately alerted the mother, who made every effort to find her son by visiting a possible site of detainment where a number of people had reported seeing her son.
 She was eventually ordered to never set her foot on the military premises again.

 Two years later, she submitted a complaint to the public prosecutor asking them to open an investigation into the fate of her son.
 This complaint, in conjunction with the following complaints, remains unanswered.
 On 13 July 2008, the author received a death certificate concerning her son.
-It delineated that after investigation, it appeared to be the case that he had joined an armed group and that he had since died in this capacity.
+It stated that after investigation, it appeared to be the case that he had joined an armed group and that he had since died in this capacity.
 The author challenged the veracity of these claims given that numerous witnesses had seen him at the military barracks as well as had witnessed his unwilling apprehension.
 On this basis, the author submitted a number of complaints, yet no investigation has to date been opened.

 In light of these facts, the author alleges that her son was a victim of an enforced disappearance.
 She notes that while no provision of the Covenant specifically refers to such instances, the practice involves violations to the right to life, the right not to be subjected to torture and other cruel, inhuman or degrading treatment, and the right to liberty and security of the person.
 In the present case, she alleges that the State party violated her son’s rights under articles 2, 6, 7, 9, 10, 14, and 16 of the Covenant.